Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: DISCUSSION

-As the table illustrates, the identified neural circuit encodes not only isolated facts, but also the structured, safety-oriented logic that is essential for nuclear operations.
-The degradation of this circuit translates directly to an increase in operational risk, highlighting the necessity of verifying the integrity of such circuits before deployment.
+As Table \ref{tab:qualitative_examples} illustrates, the identified neural circuit encodes not only isolated facts, but also the structured, safety-oriented logic that is essential for nuclear operations.
+The degradation of this circuit may increase operational risk, highlighting the necessity of verifying the integrity of such circuits before deployment.

-Furthermore, the phenomenon illustrated in Figure \ref{fig:performance_comparison}, where the average answer length dramatically decreased as the BLEU score substantially increased, demonstrates that the LoRA-adapted model learned to be more succinct and effective, prioritizing factual precision over the verbosity of the base model.
+Furthermore, the phenomenon illustrated in Figure \ref{fig:performance_comparison}, where the average answer length decreased as the BLEU score increased, is consistent with improved clarity and terminological fidelity in the LoRA-adapted model relative to the base model.
+Although BLEU does not measure factual accuracy, the joint trend suggests more concise and precise language use.
+Two concrete, safety-relevant implementation scenarios are suggested by these findings.
+Decision support during plant transients: Recommendations could be accompanied by an interpretation dashboard indicating which key-neuron circuits are active for the current prompt, potentially improving operator trust and situational awareness.
+Operator training in a simulator: Circuit-activation signals could be used to compare a trainee’s response with the model’s reference pattern and to deliver targeted, context-aware feedback beyond simple correctness.